robertklep/my-esphome-components/delta_solivia/README.md

         name: 'Inverter#2 Solar Input Power'
 ```

-#### `update_interval`
+#### With or without gateway

-The `update_interval` configuration variable serves two purposes, depending on whether you have a Solivia Gateway or not:
+If you have a Solivia gateway, you need to set the `has_gateway` to `true`.
+It will let the component leave requesting updates to the gateway, to prevent having two primaries active on the bus.

-* If you have a gateway, the gateway will request inverters to update their statistics quite often, sometimes once per second.
-Since this may cause excessive writing to the Home Assistant database, the update interval will throttle the amount of sensors updates to, by default, at most once per 10 seconds.
+The `update_interval` option of the component serves different purposes depending on whether you have a gateway or not.
+With a gateway, it will automatically be set to a low value (0.5s) to prevent missing updates sent by the inverters.
+Without a gateway, it will be the interval at which the component will request a single inverter (in a round-robin fashion) to send an update.
+The default of 10 seconds should be sufficient, although you can decrease it if you want faster updates or if you have more than one inverter.

-* If you don't have a gateway, the component will use the interval to determine how often to ask an inverters to update its statistics.
+The `throttle` option for each inverter will limit the amount of state updates sent back to HA.
+This is especially relevant if you have a gateway, since it will request updates for each inverter about every second (remember that each state update will also be stored in HA's database).
+The default throttle interval is 10 seconds.
+Internally, this is implemented using a [`throttle_average`](https://esphome.io/components/sensor/#throttle-average) filter.